makerdao/mips/MIP30/mip30.md

 supply of cDai greatly exceeds the real supply of Dai.

 ^: the upper limit of supply `s = s0 / (1 - cf)`, where `cf` is the
-maximum utilisation allowed by Compound (e.g. `cf=0.75` for usdc, i.e.
+maximum utilisation allowed by Compound (e.g. `cf=0.75` for USDC, i.e.
 `s = 4 * s0`).

 In [wind.sol] we extend the rewards adapter described above, specialising